subgraph/chromium-extension-packager/README.md

 ## Usage

-Make sure the directory `/var/lib/chromium-extension-packager` exists and is writable by the user who will be running the scrupt.
+Make sure the directory `/var/lib/chromium-extension-packager` exists and is writable by the user who will be running the script.

 ```